Carreau/phd-dissertation/parts/roleofactin.rst

 Where `barbed` and `pointed` designate respectively the barbed and pointed end, and :math:`k_+` and :math:`k_-` are the polymerisation and de-polymerisation rate.
-The concentration in barbed and pointed end denoted by :math:`C_{{barbed}/{pointed}}`.
+The concentration in barbed and pointed-end denoted by :math:`C_{{barbed}/{pointed}}`.
 By assuming that the number of pointed ends is equal to the number of barbed ends, one can derive the steady state which give rise to the critical monomer concentration below which an actin filament cannot
 grow: :math:`[G—Actin]_c`.

-The rate constants of elongation of actin have been determined and depend of whether the monomer is bound to ADP or ATP :cite:`Pollard1986`.
-We should consider the fact that the  ATP bound to actin will hydrolyse to ADP-Pi before releasing the inorganic phosphate.The hydrolysis and phosphate release rates also depend on whether the monomer is part of a filament or in solution.
-The hydrolysis of ATP-bound actin into ADP bound actin in the filament,  leads to an imbalance of actin (de)-polymerisation on both ends.
+The rate constants of elongation of actin have been determined and depend on whether the monomer is bound to ADP or ATP :cite:`Pollard1986`.
+We should consider the fact that the  ATP bound to actin will hydrolyse to ADP-Pi before releasing the inorganic phosphate.
+The hydrolysis and phosphate release rates also depend on whether the monomer is part of a filament or in solution.
+The hydrolysis of ATP-bound actin into ADP bound actin in the filament  leads to an imbalance of actin (de)-polymerisation on both ends.
 The actin filaments preferably grow from the barbed end and shrink preferably from the pointed end.

-This will lead to a phenomenon known as treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively migrate toward the `-` end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
+This will lead to a phenomenon known as treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively migrate toward the `-` end, eventually hydrolysing its ATP into ADP before detaching from the filament on the pointed end.
 During this process the filament will grow / shrink until it reaches the stationary state where its length would stay constant but the treadmilling continues.